Glossary

 A Certificate of Analysis is the single document that, if it is real, tells you exactly what is in the vial in front of you.
 If it is generic or fabricated, it tells you nothing.

-This is the short version of what a COA is, what it should contain, and how to recognize the difference between a batch-specific certificate and a marketing flyer dressed up to look like one.
-For the long version with examples and supplier comparisons, see our full guide to reading a peptide COA.
+This is the short, definitional version of what a COA is, what it should contain, and how to recognize the difference between a batch-specific certificate and a marketing flyer dressed up to look like one.
+Once you have the definition down, the next step is learning how to read a peptide COA — the full guide with worked examples, verification steps, and supplier comparisons.

 For laboratory research use only.